Classes, Workshops, Discussions

 Deeper Dive

 Want to explore more historical context from the sermon scriptures or maybe some added theological discussions surrounding the sermon text?
 Great.
 Meet us immediately following service once a month, for those moments of diving deeper into the text.
-Meetings will be from 12-1pm in the Church Office.
+Meetings will be from 12-1pm in Room 1.